elParaguayo/qtile-extras/docs/index.rst

   - :ref:`Window Border Decorations <border-decorations>`
   - :ref:`Wallpapers <wallpapers>`

+Next up, we have modified layouts to benefit from the new window border decorations.
+See :ref:`here<layouts>` for more details.

+The modified layouts are:

+.. list_objects:: qtile_extras.layout._mods

 Lastly, I've created a new ``ImgMask`` class which, rather than drawing the source image, uses the source as a mask for the drawing.
 This can be used to change the colour of icons without needing to recrate the icons themselves.
 You can see the class :ref:`here <img-mask>`.